KainosSoftwareLtd/secret-scanning/README.md

 # Configuration

-1. Create `.gitleaks.toml` either in your repo e.g.:
+1. Create `.gitleaks.toml` in your git repo e.g.:

     ```bash
     cd /path/to/repo